 When you visit a grocery store and pay with your credit card, you have no control over your purchasing.
 You will add everything you will find attractive in your cart because you know that you won’t have any problems when you swipe your card at the checkout.
 Even if you try to control it, when you know there is nothing stopping you from buying whatever you want, you may purchase two to three more items than you really need.
 Try to carry cash when going to the grocery store for shopping.
 When you have a limited amount in your hand, it’s much easier to control how much you purchase.

 When changing your habits, you may find it challenging, but eventually, you will get used to it.
-Just keep your mind focused on the goal of spending less on groceries.
+Just keep your mind focused on one goal: spending less on groceries.
 When you follow all the above tips, you can save more on your grocery items.

 Contact Credit Counsellors today to chat with our team about debt, credit or financial concerns, or visit our website to find financial tools to help you get back on track.